Edward Maitland (writer): Biography

 Many of the vicissitudes of his life, both physical and mental, were recorded with but little distortion in his romance called The Pilgrim and the Shrine.
 From the Life and Correspondence of Herbert Ainslie, B.A.
 Cantab., which was published in 1867, and warmly acclaimed by thoughtful critics.

 It was followed by a romance called The Higher Law (1869), which represents the escape of a youth from the trammels, no longer of orthodox religion, but of traditional morals.
 Maitland became a figure in society, and was appreciated highly by Lord Houghton and Sir Francis Hastings Doyle.

 He began to write in the Spectator and Examiner, and did some reviewing for the 'Athenæum' from 1870 onwards.
 His book By and By: an Historical Romance of the Future (1873) led to his making the acquaintance of Anna Kingsford, whom he visited at her husband's vicarage of Atcham, in Shropshire, in February 1874.

-In conjunction with her he produced anonymously, in 1875, The Keys of the Creeds.
+In conjunction with her, he produced anonymously, in 1875, The Keys of the Creeds.

 At the close of 1874 his mother died at Brighton, and Maitland accompanied Mrs. Kingsford to Paris.

 He joined her crusade against materialism, animal food, and vivisection, upon which subject he wrote a forcible letter in the Examiner in June 1876, which attracted the most widespread attention to the subject.

-In this same year, he first saw the apparition of his father, who had then been ten years dead, and he soon afterwards recognised that he 'belonged to the order of the mystics.'
+In this same year, he first saw the apparition of his father, who had then been ten years dead, and he soon afterward recognised that he 'belonged to the order of the mystics.'

-In 1876, Maitland informs us that he acquired a new sense, that of 'a spiritual sensitiveness,' by means of which he opened relations with the church invisible of the spiritual world.
+In 1876, Maitland informs us that he acquired a new sense, that of 'a spiritual sensitiveness,' using which he opened relations with the church invisible of the spiritual world.

 He was able to see the spiritual condition of people.

-In a state of mind which must have approximated to that of William Blake, he tells us that he saw upon one occasion the soul of a tree.
+In a state of mind that must have approximated that of William Blake, he tells us that he saw upon one occasion the soul of a tree.
 He could also, he asseverated, recall the memory of some of his past lives.
-He was told through a sensitive that these had been many, that he had lived in trees and animals, and that he had been a prince.
+He was told through a sensitivity that these had been many, that he had lived in trees and animals, and that he had been a prince.

 He 'remembered' a life lived in ancient Thebes; he believed that he had been Marcus Aurelius and St. John the Evangelist.
 St. John, he believed, was a reincarnation of the prophet Daniel.